 Making a change for the better

-We’ve had many spouses tell us that their husband or wife promised to change and things were good for a while but then there was a relapse.
+We’ve had many spouses tell us that their husband or wife promised to change, and things were good for a while, but then there was a relapse.
 Their good intentions were not enough to sustain their energy for change.

 The most basic starting point is to work out what really needs to change.
-It sounds obvious, but sometimes we focus on the wrong things to change and so the results are disappointing which in turn undermines our motivation.
+It sounds obvious, but sometimes we focus on the wrong things to change and so the results are disappointing.
+This, in turn, undermines our motivation.

 Consider David who is in the habit of getting a bit crude and insulting after a few too many drinks.
 After an embarrassing social event in which his wife stormed out, he is filled with remorse and promises he’ll never do that again.
 For a month, everything is fine.
-His wife starts to feel that maybe this time it will last, then there’s another devastating blowout.
+His wife starts to feel that maybe this time it will last, then there’s another devastating relapse.

 In this case, alcohol is a contributor but that’s not the main problem.
 If he examined why he drinks to excess, he would discover that it happens when he feels inadequate, like after the boss has chewed him out or his father has criticized him.

 For the first few days she consciously bites her tongue when under the impulse to nag.
 She manages to refrain from saying the critical words, but her whole demeanour and body language is conveying her meaning just as effectively.

 Instead, Sharon needs to change her attitude rather than her behaviour.
 If she starts to think about her husband differently, her attitude towards him will shift and her intended behaviour will follow more easily.
-She’ll start to see his goodness more and his shortcomings less, which makes it easier to quit the nagging.
+Rather than obsessing about his weaker points, she could consciously suspend judgment and instead search out his more noble qualities on which to focus.